userfrosting/UserFrosting/README.md

 Jordan's a developer at Mayvin Training and a student studying Computer Science at the University of Wollongong.
 His passion is creating software-based solutions to overcomplicated problems, without taking control away from the user.
 He's also Australian.

+### Sarah Baghdadi

+Sarah is UserFrosting's UX specialist and frontend designer.
+In addition to her work on the UF application itself, she is responsible for the amazing design of https://www.userfrosting.com and https://learn.userfrosting.com.

 ### Mike Jacobs

 Mike's a programmer and IT specialist for a small business in New Hampshire, and works on open source projects when he's not camping or traveling.

 ### Srinivas Nukala

 Srinivas's a web applications architect, with a passion for open source technologies.
 He is experienced in building SaaS (software as a service) web applications and enjoys working on open source projects and contributing to the community.
 He has a Masters in Computer Science from Pune University, India.

 ## Thanks to our translators!